donmccurdy/glTF-Transform/packages/docs/src/lib/pages/concepts.md

 Similarly, the binary data in an exported glTF file is laid out tightly packed for GPU upload, with the JSON metadata of the file providing byte offsets and byte lengths for each vertex attribute or animation sampler.
 These byte offsets are described by Accessors and BufferViews.
 While this structure is ideal for efficient loading, it would normally present a challenge for directly editing a file: adding a single vertex to a Mesh might shift byte offsets used throughout the Buffer, requiring updates to any other Mesh or Animation referencing that Buffer.

-glTF-Transform maintains the concept of an [Accessor](/modules/core/classes/Accessor), but simplifies its use: the typed array is isolated during editing, and can be resized or deleted without affecting other data.
+glTF Transform maintains the concept of an [Accessor](/modules/core/classes/Accessor), but simplifies its use: the typed array is isolated during editing, and can be resized or deleted without affecting other data.
 Each Accessor has a reference to a [Buffer](/modules/core/classes/Buffer), but that reference is only used to tell the exporter where to put the Accessor's data, when the model is finally written.
 Assigning Accessors to specific Buffers allows the data to be grouped for lazy-loading — if all Accessors for a specific Mesh are stored in an independent Buffer, the client does not need to fetch that Buffer until it needs to load that particular Mesh.

-> **NOTICE:** The concept of a BufferView is not visible in glTF-Transform: the library creates an interleaved BufferView for each mesh at export, and automatically generates additional BufferViews for any remaining data.
+> **NOTICE:** The concept of a BufferView is not visible in glTF Transform: the library creates an interleaved BufferView for each mesh at export, and automatically generates additional BufferViews for any remaining data.

 To edit a Mesh vertex: